matomo-org/developer-documentation/docs/generated/master/Piwik/Common.md

 Use this function to get request parameter values. **_NEVER use `$_GET` and `$_POST` directly._**

-If the variable doesn't have neither a value nor a default value provided, an exception is raised.
+If the variable cannot be found, and a default value was not provided, an exception is raised.

-#### See Also

-- `sanitizeInputValues()` &mdash; for the applied sanitization
+_See [sanitizeInputValues()](/api-reference/Piwik/Common#sanitizeinputvalues) to learn more about sanitization._

 #### Signature